Niumba

-Niumba is an online marketplace for arranging or offering lodging, primarily homestays.
+Niumba was an online marketplace for arranging or offering lodging, primarily homestays.
 The website has 334,000 listings, 22% of which are located in Spain.

 It is a subsidiary of TripAdvisor.

 History

 Niumba was formed in 2005 by Grupo Intercom, a Barcelona-based business incubator, with María José González-Barros as the co-founder.

 In 2013, it was acquired by TripAdvisor.